How many people get lung cancer?

 - About 158,040 deaths from lung cancer

 Lung cancer (both small cell and non-small cell) is the second most common cancer in both men and women (not counting skin cancer), and it is by far the leading cause of cancer death for both men and women.
 More people die of lung cancer than of colon, breast, and prostate cancers combined.
 Lung cancer occurs mainly in older people.
 It is fairly rare in people under the age of 45.

 About 1 in 13 men in the United States develop lung cancer.
 For a woman it is about 1 in 16.
 These numbers include both smokers and non-smokers.
-For smokers the risk is much higher, while for non-smokers the risk is lower.
+For smokers, the risk is much higher, while for non-smokers the risk is lower.

 Last Medical Review: 09/09/2014